EliaTogni/Univault/Classes/Simulation.md

 $$1 - \frac{(1 - \frac{\pi}{4}) \cdot \frac{4}{\pi}}{n \gamma^2} = 1 - \frac{\eta}{n \gamma^2} \geq \delta$$

-that is, it is desirable for the obtained confidence ot be greater or equal than the target confidence.
+that is, it is desirable for the obtained confidence to be greater or equal than the target confidence.
 Henceforth

 $$- \frac{\eta}{n (10^{-k})^2} \geq \delta - 1$$
 $$\frac{\eta}{n (10^{-k})^2} \leq 1 - \delta$$